PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 == Changelog ==

+* Added DAYOFMONTH support (Thanks to Pete Deffendol for noticing the problem)
 * Upgrading from WP 2.8.6 to WP 2.9.1 works with a minor error Upgrading should remove an index on table "wp_options" that may not exist, throwing an error
 * Installing WP 2.9.1 works smoothly